 Father Austriaco is the author of two books: Biomedicine and Beatitude: An Introduction to Catholic Bioethics and Thomistic Evolution.
 His research in the areas of molecular and cellular genetics, moral theology and bioethics has been published in a variety of scientific journals.

 The Joseph J. Naples Conversations in Christ and Culture Lecture and Performance Series fosters conversations about important issues involving the relationship between Christianity and culture.
 It promotes cooperation and understanding across religious, gender and ethnic lines.
-The lecture series is sponsored by the Canisius College Institute for the Global Study of Religion (IGSOR) and the generosity of the ecumenical community of Western New York.
+The lecture series is sponsored by the Canisius University Institute for the Global Study of Religion (IGSOR) and the generosity of the ecumenical community of Western New York.

 For more information on the Conversations in Christ and Culture Lecture and Performance Series or the upcoming lecture featuring Father Austriaco, contact Philip Reed, PhD, professor of philosophy, at 716-888-2609 or at @email.